miguelangel-nubla/ipv6ddns/README.md

 - [Duckdns](https://www.duckdns.org/) (provider only allows a single AAAA record)
 - [Gravity](https://github.com/BeryJu/gravity) (hosted locally)

-- :rocket: **Adding your preferred provider is easy**:
+- :rocket: **If you’re comfortable coding, adding support for your preferred provider is a breeze**:
-  - Take a provider from `ddns/` such as cloudflare.go as a template.
+  - Use an existing provider in the `ddns/` directory (e.g., `cloudflare.go`) as a template.
-  - Replace every reference to cloudflare with the new provider.
-This is case-sensitive.
+  - Replace all instances of `cloudflare` with your provider’s name — case-sensitive!
-  - Replace the API calls with the ones your provider need.
+  - Update the API logic in that file to match your provider's requirements.
-  - Test.
+  - Test your implementation thoroughly.
+  - Verify that everything works correctly across multiple IP/prefix rotations.
-  - Create a PR!
+  - Submit a pull request!

 ---